Pride is a 2014 UK comedy drama by Matthew Warchus.

 BBFC details belatedly published for the recent Criterion release including a recently discovered workprint version

 Night of the Living Dead is a 1968 US horror film by George A Romero.
 With Duane Jones, Judith O'Dea and Karl Hardman.

 UK: The Restored Theatrical Version was passed 15 uncut for strong injury detail, threat, violence: UK: The Work print titled Night of Anubis was passed 15 uncut for:

-2018 Sony/Criterion [Restored Version + Workprint] RB Blu-ray at UK Amazon
+2018 Sony/Criterion [Restored Version + Workprint] RB Blu-ray

 Cut by the BBFC for 1969 cinema release.
 Uncut by the BBFC afterwards but there are several variant versions.
 Uncut and MPAA Unrated in the US.
 A shortened workprint was found and restored for 2018 Criterion Blu-ray release.